maralla/completor.vim/README.md

 let g:completor_clang_binary = '/path/to/clang'
 ```

-To pass extra clang arguments, you can create a file named *.clang_completer*
+To pass extra clang arguments, you can create a file named *.clang_complete*
 under the project root directory or any parent directories.
 Every argument
 should be in a single line in the file.
 This is an example file:
 ```